sufiaji/android-caltir/README.md

 # caltir
-A split bill android application
+A split bill android application (an old app, still using Eclipse)